enizor/wasemul/documentation/api_user_stories.md

 ### Forgot Password

-The user wants to retreive his password, or get a magic link.
+The user wants to retrieve his password, or get a magic link.
 The back should expose the following route `/auth/reset`.

 - `/auth/reset` [POST]

 ```JSON
 REQUEST BODY
     {